Rikj000/MoniGoMani/Documentation/Docs-MoniGoMani.md

   **The 2nd Refinement HyperOpt Run** *(When a `mgm-config-hyperopt.json` exists)* is automatically ran with:
   - Refined search spaces ranging between the values found during the 1st Run *(Loaded from `mgm-config-hyperopt.json`)* plus their `search_threshold_` and minus their `search_threshold_` values provided under the `monigomani_settings` section of `mgm-config.json`
   *(This is done to push the next HyperOpt run back in the direction that we already had going during the 1st HyperOpt run)*
-  - Weak weighted signals weeded out by overriding them to their respective `min_` value *(Signals of which the found value is below their default `min_` + `search_threshold_` values provided under the `monigomani_settings` section of `mgm-config.json`)*
+  - Weak weighted signals are weeded out by overriding them to their respective `min_` value *(Signals of which the found value is below their default `min_` + `search_threshold_` values provided under the `monigomani_settings` section of `mgm-config.json`)*
   - Strong weighted signals are boosted by overriding them to their respective `max_` value *(Signals of which the found value is above their default `max_` - `search_threshold_` values provided under the `monigomani_settings` section of `mgm-config.json`)*